 Build and Handling

-The mock-up that I saw wasn’t completely finalised, but I’m told its shape and weight were close to the final camera’s.
-Panasonic has adopted the DSLR-like shape of cameras like the GH5 and G9.
-But of course, the bigger sensor means it’s a little bigger.
+Panasonic has adopted the DSLR-like shape of cameras like the GH5 and G9 for the Lumix S1.
+But of course, the bigger sensor means it’s a little larger.
 It’s also quite a bit bigger than the Nikon Z 7 and Sony A7 III.
 However, it feels very comfortable in your hand and has a big grip.

 The new camera is also sealed at every joint and control point to keep out moisture and dust.
-It’s also guaranteed to operate at down to -10C.
+Furthermore, it’s guaranteed to operate at down to -10C.

 The control layout is quite similar to the G9’s, but there are few changes here and there.
 There’s switch on the top-left of the back of the camera, for example, which isn’t on the G9.
-This is said to lock key controls to prevent settings being changed accidentally.
+This locks key controls to prevent the settings being changed accidentally.

-Meanwhile, on the top-plate there’s a chunky mode dial to the left of the EVF, with a drive mode dial beneath.
-To the right of the EVF there are buttons giving quick access to the White Balance, Sensitivity and Exposure Compensation settings.
+Also, on the top plate, there’s a chunky mode dial to the left of the EVF, with a drive mode dial beneath.
+To the right of the EVF, behind the shutter release, there are buttons giving quick access to the White Balance, Sensitivity and Exposure Compensation settings.
 Helpfully, the centre button (ISO) has a couple of pimples to make it easy to identify and find which if the three buttons you want when you’re looking in the viewfinder.

 Screen and Viewfinder